Thorpy/BioBlitz/README.md

 The game runs on a raspberry pi, the captive portal (https://github.com/Splines/raspi-captive-portal) spawns a wifi hotspot which redirects users to a "welcome page"
 This welcome page then redirects the user (open pressing the start button) to the FastAPI server which hosts the bioblitz game.

+If you know what you're doing:
+- wget the install script: https://raw.githubusercontent.com/Thorpy/BioBlitz/master/install.sh
+- chmod it
+- run it with permissions and wait

 ------------------------------------------------

 What you'll need:
-A raspberry pi with wifi (or a dongle)
+- A raspberry pi with wifi (or a dongle)
-An ethernet cable will save a lot of headaches (unless you have two wifi chips, one onboard and one via dongle as you need to be able to connect to the pi and broadcast a wifi spot) sd card putty or your favourite ssh client - https://putty.org Angry ip scanner (if you need help finding the pi's ip) - https://angryip.org/download/
+- An ethernet cable will save a lot of headaches (unless you have two wifi chips, one onboard and one via dongle as you need to be able to connect to the pi and broadcast a wifi spot)

-If you know what you're doing: wget the install script: https://raw.githubusercontent.com/Thorpy/BioBlitz/master/install.sh chmod it run it with permissions and wait
+- sd card
+- putty or your favourite ssh client - https://putty.org
+- Angry ip scanner (if you need help finding the pi's ip) - https://angryip.org/download/